 4. Moisturize, moisturize, moisturize.

 Even though you’re now rocking a protective look that helps shield hair from damage, remember that synthetic hair, like extensions and weaves, can still be really drying on your real strands.
 To avoid breakage (particularly during removal), it’s best to keep braids and your scalp well-moisturized and lubricated with a daily leave-in conditioner (we love Dove Absolute Curls Supreme Crème Serum) or a non-greasy yet hardworking hair oil (such as Nexxus Clean &Pure Nourishing Detox 5-in-1 Invisible Hair Oil.

 5. Wash your short box braids every so often.

-Women like to wash their braids every three weeks to a month—even sooner for some, if you’re prone to heavy sweating and itching, or did a particularly intense sesh at the gym.
+Women like to wash their braids every three weeks to a month—even sooner for some if you’re prone to heavy sweating and itching or did a particularly intense session at the gym.
 Wash as you normally would with a shampoo and conditioner, then follow up with your oil.
 Drying hair completely is key, else you end up with braids that are mildewy and sour-smelling.

 6. And some last-minute tips: